kevin1024/pytest-httpbin/README.md

 # Support and dependencies

-pytest-httpbin suports pythons 2.6, 2.7, pypy, and 3.4.
+pytest-httpbin suports Python 2.6, 2.7, 3.4, and pypy.
 It will automatically install httpbin and flask when you install it from pypi.

 # License